aashusoni22/Pulse-real-time-chat/README.md

 ## 💖 Credits

-Built with love by Your Name.
+Built with love by Aashutosh Soni.

 ## 🚀 Future Improvements